alamehan/nice-list/README.md

   * [Unstoppable Copier](https://softfamous.com/unstoppable-copier/) - Scan your CD/DVD/hardware used for storage, then you can choose to restore it.
   * [DVDStyler](https://www.dvdstyler.org/) - Free DVD authoring application for the creation of professional-looking DVDs.
   * **HDD/SSD Apps**
+  * [WizTree](https://antibody-software.com/web/) - Scans your entire hard drive and shows you which files and folders are using the most disk space.
   * [Hard Disk Sentinel](https://www.hdsentinel.com/) - A SSD/HDD monitoring and analysis software - find, test, diagnose and repair.
   * [HDDlife](https://hddlife.com/) - Allowing you to move your data long before the lifespan of your HDD/SSD comes to an end.
   * [DiskSavvy](https://www.disksavvy.com/) - A free, fast and easy-to-use disk space analyzer utility allowing one to analyze disk.